By the summer of 1950, the White House was a shell.

 Lorenzo Winslow became the White House architect after winning a contest to design a heated swimming pool for Franklin Roosevelt.
 The unusual career path was fitting for such an eccentric individual.

 He often took time off from work to attend séances and talk to the dead.
-And though he was married and had a daughter, he engaged in frequent dalliances with women – sometimes at lunch.
+And though he had a wife and a daughter, he engaged in frequent dalliances with women – sometimes at lunch.

-Winslow was a quiet, unassuming man who didn’t talk much about himself.
+Winslow, a quiet, unassuming man, didn’t talk much about himself.
 Born and raised in Mansfield, Mass., he was trained in architecture and engineering at MIT.
 He began his career working as a draftsman for Boston architect T. Edward Sheehan.
-After World War II he moved to Greensboro, N.C., where he practiced architecture until the Great Depression.
+After World War I he moved to Greensboro, N.C., where he practiced architecture until the Great Depression.
 Then he moved to Washington, D.C., to work on public buildings — and then FDR’s pool.

 Winslow drew all the designs for the new White House, leaving the public state rooms much as they were and adding modern conveniences to the family rooms.
 He also insisted that nearly everything removed from the White House — windows, doorframes, mantelpieces, flooring – be numbered, catalogued and stored so they could be put back in place.